majiddarvishan/temap/docs/architecture.md

-# TTLMap Architecture
+# temap Architecture

 ## Overview

-TTLMap is a high-performance, sharded, time-to-live map implementation in Go designed for concurrent access patterns.
+temap is a high-performance, sharded, time-to-live map implementation in Go designed for concurrent access patterns.
 This document explains the architectural decisions and internal workings.

 ## Table of Contents